Aral-Sarrafi/Traffic_Sign_Classification_CNN/README.md

 * Data augmentation
 * Converting the data to grayscale and normalization
 * Neural network architercture
-* Trainig the Neural network and evaluating the accuracy on the validation set
+* Trainig the Neural network
 * Evaluation of the accuracy of the model on the test data
 * Evaluation of the accuracy of the model on the images downloaded from web